We tackle critical technology, information and supply chain issues, working to find innovative solutions to operational and management challenges.

 Anchor Packaging Project: Supply Chain Reengineering and Operations Analysis

 Anchor is a plastics packaging manufacturer for whom we are executing a performance (current state) analysis on their operations and supply chain processes and product mix.
-The intention of the analysis is to both document the current supply chain processes as well as identify opportunities for supply chain improvements.
+The intention of the analysis is to document the current supply chain processes as well as identify opportunities for supply chain improvements.

 Covidien Project: Development of Key Performance Indicators (KPI) for a Pharmaceuticals Distribution Company